N1borg/Zappy/backlog.md

 Short facts:
 - Starts when a player informs the server
 - Lasts for 300 ticks
+- Eject cancels incantation
+- Stones should be on the ground
 - Every player is frozen during the procedure (can't do any other actions)
 - Needs the correct amount of players and ressources *at minimum* to be valid
 - Verification of the conditions for incantation is done at the beginning and at the end of it